Overview of today’s material

 • Non-homogeneous

-• transition probabilities are time-varying
+• time-varying transition probabilities

 • In this class, we’ll mostly consider homogeneous cases